Dashride/dashride-frontend-test/README.md

 ------

 ## Instructions
-1. For this repository to make changes.
+1. Fork this repository, then clone your forked copy and pull request your result when done.
 2. `npm install` the dependencies.
 This will install bower & npm dependencies.
 3. `npm start` to run the app.
 4. `npm test` to run the tests.